The Starborn Codex: Entry IV, Continued

 Their first efforts were not violent.

-Ember, in its pride, did not answer at all.
+Ember, in all its burning pride, did not meet the proposals with any answer at all.

 Their gaze turned to the Court of forge and flame.